danaroemling/phd_public/README.md

 # phd_public
 Dana's PhD code.

-Both rmd files will likely not run through locally, as they are not designed to.
-They are for code documentation.
+Most of the files are likely not running locally, since the original data is not available.
+Also, some code is bash and not R.
+The files are mainly used for documentation.